joielechong/CountryCodePicker/README.md

  The most recommended usage for CCP is using the default setting so the library will auto check the all the value.
- To do that, you need to follow the following step:
+ To do that, you need to follow the following steps:

  1. Add CCP view to layout
- 2. Add AppCompatEditText view to layout
+ 2. Add EditText view to layout
- 3. register the AppCompatEditText using `registerPhoneNumberTextView(AppCompatEditText)`
+ 3. register the EditText using `registerPhoneNumberTextView(editText)`
-    we can use TextView instead of AppCompatEditText also.
+    we can also use TextView instead of editText.
  4. Let the magic happens ;)

- Here the more details step:
+ Here the more details steps:

  1. Add CCP to layout using the following:

      ````xml